 The study of history teaches an appreciation of both change and continuity, the critical examination of evidence, the construction of arguments, and the articulation of conclusions.
 In addition to teaching and to graduate studies in history and law, majors find careers in related fields such as work in museums and archives, public service, indeed any profession requiring skills of research, analysis, and expression.

 Major Requirements.
-Majors must complete either nine courses and the mandatory Short Term course (s40), or eight courses, s40, and one other Short Term course.
+Majors must complete either nine courses and the mandatory course historical methods (199 or s40), or eight courses, 199 or s40, and one other Short Term course.
 Majors choose a primary concentration from one of the following five fields: East Asia, Latin America, Europe, the United States, and premodern history.
 The primary concentration includes five courses in the chosen field: one 100-level survey course; two more specific courses in that field, which may include 200- or 300-level courses, a Short Term course, or a first-year seminar; a 390 seminar; and the senior thesis (HIST 457 or 458).